charlyge/TicTacToe/README.md

 # TicTacToe
 This Tic Tac Toe game was developed during The Andela Learning Community (ALC 2.0) Take A Climb Challenge

-THE APK is Hosted in the folder APK FILE
+THE APK file is Hosted with the name Tic_Tac_Toe.apk

 The game has the following features